-The new Firmware version 9.4 for the UTM is ready to go.
+The new firmware version 9.4 for the UTM is in the starting blocks.
 The final has already been released.
-Even though the XG series introduced the new operating system Sophos Firewall OS (SFOS), the UTM is far from dead.
-We can definitely confirm this at first hand.
-We were at the Sophos roadshow in Zurich last week.
-Both operating systems are being developed in parallel and the UTM roadmap goes at least until 2017.
-So it doesn't look like a quick change of guard.
-Especially since we still recommend the SG-Series and would only consider a change with the upcoming update of the Sophos Firewall OS in summer 2016.
+Even though the new Sophos Firewall OS (SFOS) operating system was introduced with the XG series, the UTM is far from dead.
+We can now definitely confirm this to you first hand.
+We were at the Sophos Roadshow in Zurich last week.
+Both operating systems are being further developed in parallel, and the UTM roadmap continues at least until 2017.
+So it doesn’t look like a quick changing of the guard.
+Especially since it has to be said that we still recommend the SG-Series and would not consider switching until the Sophos Firewall OS update coming in summer 2016.

-But let's take a look at what the new Sophos UTM Elevated 9.4 firmware has to offer.
+But let’s take a look at what’s new in the new Sophos UTM Elevated 9.4 firmware.

 Sophos Sandstorm is currently only available for UTM 9.4.
-XG firewall owners with the Sophos Firewall OS must wait a little longer.
+Owners of an XG firewall, with the Sophos Firewall OS, will have to wait a little longer.
 Sophos Sandstorm is also not included in the FullGuard bundle and must be purchased separately.

-Update: Sophos Sandstorm is now available for UTM and SFOS and can be purchased separately or in a bundle.
+Update: Sophos Sandstorm is now available for UTM and SFOS and can be purchased either individually or in a bundle.

 What exactly does Sophos Sandstorm do?

-Sophos Sandstorm complements Sophos's existing security products by providing additional protection against Advanced Persistent Threats (APT) and zero-day malware.
-All files downloaded, whether on the web or via mail protection, are handled as follows.
+Sophos Sandstorm complements Sophos’s existing security products and provides additional protection against advanced persistent threats (APT) and zero-day malware.
+All files that are downloaded, whether on the web or via Mail Protection are handled as follows.

-What do I have to think of as a "sandbox"?
+What do I have to imagine by a “sandbox”?

-- Isolated, separated environment in which (unknown) files are executed.
-Clear, known malware is blocked immediately, so you don't have to scan it first.
-But e.g. a new Randsomware, which downloads and executes code in the background, is recognized by this technique.
+- Secluded, isolated environment in which (unknown) files are executed.
+Of course, known malware is blocked right away, so it does not need to be scanned first.
+But, for example, a new randsomware that downloads and executes code in the background is detected using this technique.

-- Place for behavior-based, dynamic malware analysis.
-Each file is executed and analyzes what this does.
-Then a report is created and an evaluation is sent.
+- Site for behavior-based dynamic maleware analysis.
+Each file is executed and analyzed, what this does.
+After that, a report is created and an evaluation is sent.

 - Emulated analysis environment for Windows, Mac and Android

-- Executable files like (32 or 64 bit), DLLs, Office documents and other file extensions (DF, HWP, XPF, CHM, JAR, APK Archives (ZIP, BZIP, GZIP, RAR, TAR, LHA / LZH, XZ)
+- Executable files such as (32 or 64-bit), DLLs, Office documents and other file extensions (DF, HWP, XPF, CHM, JAR, APK Archives (ZIP, BZIP, GZIP, RAR, TAR, LHA / LZH, XZ)

-There are now also new configuration options to define user- or group-based rules.
-Until now, it was only possible to assign a fixed IP address to a Device via DHCP or directly in the system and then create firewall rules with this object.
+There are now also new configuration options to define user or group based rules.
+Until now, it was only possible to assign a fixed IP address to a device via DHCP or directly in the system and then create firewall rules with this object.
 However, this had the disadvantage that computers that were not assigned to a fixed employee always had the same rule.
-The Sophos Transparent Authentication Suite (STAS), known from XG, is now also available for UTM.
+The Sophos Transparent Authentication Suite (STAS), which is familiar from the XG, is now also available for the UTM.
 This makes it possible to create transparent authentication for firewall and application rules with Microsoft Active Directory.